cracine79/slip-of-the-hand/README.md

   <li>See a demonstration of a slip of the hand on the explanation homepage</li>
   <li>Choose a tab to see a further explanation of Slip of the Hand Rules (e.g. no crossovers, treatment of shift and CAPS LOCK)</li>
   <li>Enter in a word or phrase and have returned all possible resulting Slips of the Hand</li>
+  <li>See animated hands on the screen typing the letters in real time as they are entered  on the keyboard</li>l
   <li>Order/group the resulting list of Slips of the Hand by category</li>
   <li>See a demonstration of how their original word resulted in the returned Slips of the Hand with the relevant hand mispositioning</li>
 </ul>